Skip to Content

 However, the species isn’t without threats.
 The gopher snake’s habitat is under constant pressure from human activities such as urbanization, road construction, and habitat fragmentation.

-These threats can lead to a decline in the extent and quality of the gopher snake’s habitat, potentially impacting the population’s stability.
+These threats can lead to a decline in the extent and quality of the gopher snake’s habitat, potentially impacting the population’s stability in their natural environment.

 Conservation efforts are crucial to ensure the continued survival of this species.